 I’m coming out of the hardest season of my life.
 My relationship to gratitude has shifted.
 Every morning when I got to the third question, I felt resentful.
 Hopeless.
 Angry.
 Forsaken.

 In this headspace, gratitude felt like toxic positivity.
 I’m supposed to be thankful for medical bills, for panic attacks, for meds that stop working?
 For unemployment, covid restrictions, perimenopause, for insurance coverage that doesn’t actually cover anything?
 For doing my best and failing anyway?
 For letters that shame me as godless?
-I had hoped it would be easier than this, that I could skip the fire walk and go straight to singing the redemption song, a head and heart full of thanksgiving.
+I had hoped it would be easier than this, that I could skip the hair shirt and go straight to singing the redemption song, a head and heart full of thanksgiving.

 The people in my house live with crippling depression.
 For the first time in my life, I started to see the world through their clouded vision, forever falling down a never-ending flight of stairs.
 Sometimes life is just so unfair.
 Is it any wonder we seek solace in the bottle, in the arms of someone other than our spouse, in carbohydrates, in addiction and sleeping and mindless scrolling?
 Maybe God is uncaring and deceitful, starting trouble for his own amusement.